git-town/git-town/documentation/commands/git-rename-branch.md

     The name of the branch to rename.

 <newbranchname>
-    The new name of the branch being renamed.
+    The new name of the branch.

 -f
     Forces the renaming of a non-feature branch